Treatments of Blepharitis

 3- Eyelid scrubbing

 Light eyelid scrubbing with a cotton swab and a mixture of warm water and commercial lid scrub preparations like baby shampoo.
-In this way you will remove mechanically any adherent secretions and materials like collarettes and crusting and also to open the gland orifices.
+In this way you will remove mechanically any adherent secretions and materials such as eyelash dandruff, collarettes crusting and also to open the gland orifices.

 You should clean your eyelid at the base of the eyelashes and the best way to do that is gently pull the eyelid away from your eyeball to avoid any accidental injury to the cornea from the cotton swab.